Streptococcus anginosus (S. milleri group)

 and entire; some strains produce colonies that are 0.5 to 1.0 mm in diameter, white,

-Grow better anaerobically.
-Growth is reduced under aerobic conditions and is
+is reduced under aerobic conditions and is frequently enhanced by CO2.
+Some of the

-frequently enhanced by CO2.
-Some strains require anaerobic conditions for growth.
+strains require anaerobic conditions for growth.

-Most strains give partial hemolysis (alpha).
+Most strains give partial hemolysis (alpha), some may give beta-hemolysis or none.

 Isolated from the mouth, oropharynx, gastrointestinal tract, vagina & other human and animal clinical samples.
+Strains that are able to

 Human and animal infections: various organs abscesses, menigitis, endocarditis, obstetrical infections, dental infections, sinusitis,